AI agent guardrails compared by enforcement layer

 - You want composable validators you can customize

-- You are Python-only and want local execution
+- Your stack is Python-centered and you want local execution

 - Prompt injection is your primary security concern